kevmhughes/ChitChat/README.md

 ## Description
 **ChitChat** is a messenger service application for mobile phones similar to WhatsApp, where users can do the following:

-* send and receive text messages
+* send and receive text messages.
-* send and receive images, or photos
+* send and receive images, or photos.
-* take photos with the device's camera, and then send them as a message
+* take photos with the device's camera, and then send them as a message.
-* share their location
+* share their location.
-* view messages offline: text messages, images, photos, and sent locations
+* view messages offline: text messages, images, photos, and sent locations.

 # Take a Look at the App
 <kbd>